Hede Massing: Vienna

 Massing was born in 1900 to a Polish father and Austrian mother in Vienna.
 Her parents' unhappy marriage (caused in large part by her father's constant philandering) alienated her from her family.
 She had a brother, Walter, seven years younger, and sister, Elli, nine years younger.
 After finishing high school, she apprenticed unhappily and unsuccessfully in a millinery shop.
 Attendance of summer public lectures by Karl Kraus rekindled her interest in literature.
 She applied for and received a scholarship for dramatic literature at the Burgtheater that eventually led to her external career as an actress.
-Entering the cafe, literary scene (her Stammtisch was at Cafe Herrenhof), she met Peter Altenberg, Elizabeth Bergner, Franz Werfel, Albert Ehrenstein—and her first husband, Gerhart Eisler.
+Entering the cafe literary scene (her Stammtisch was at Cafe Herrenhof), she met Peter Altenberg, Elisabeth Bergner, Franz Werfel, Albert Ehrenstein—and her first husband, Gerhart Eisler.
 Eisler invited her to join his Communist-committed life by leaving her family and coming to live with him at his parents' home in a party marriage.
 In 1920, when Eisler received an invitation to work in Berlin, the two got a civil marriage in December 1920.

 In January 1921, Gerhart Eisler became associate editor of the Die Rote Fahne.
 It was Germany's leading left-wing newspaper.
 He moved to Berlin and joined the German Communist Party.
 Hede became more involved in politics and spent hours discussing politics with her husband and sister-in-law, Ruth Fischer.
 "I read about the Russian Revolution, about Lenin and Vera Figner, who became my idol; and I learned to love the idea of socialism the idea of a better life for everyone.
 True, I never faced the reality of everyday work within the movement.
 I moved only among the upper crust of the Communists...
 I was imbued with the rather snobbish attitude of Gerhart to people who were not as bright as he was."